near/docs/docs/2.develop/contracts/serialization.md

 In the example used above, the contract will start by reading the `STATE` key and try to deserialize its value into an object `Contract{string: String, vector: Vector<u8>}`.

-If you re-deploy a new contract into the account with a different Contract structure, then the contract will fail to deserialize the `STATE` key and panic `Cannot deserialize the contract state`.
+If you deploy a contract into the account with a different Contract structure, then the contract will fail to deserialize the `STATE` key and panic `Cannot deserialize the contract state`.

 To solve this, you can either:
 1. Rollback to the previous contract code
-2. Add a method to [migrate the contract's state](../upgrade.md)
+2. Implement a method to [migrate the contract's state](../upgrade.md)